kailash-manasarovar/statement/docs/timeline/2021/march.md

 - Or an investigatory gauge on how much dedicated effort would be required - like how would I react to 1989 triggers - and how many tech-bro porn addicts were expected to sign up and pay for expensive subscriptions for the [*switcheroo* sedated rape-porn planned for me on my inevitable and already-being-prepared return to Dénia](../../crimes/protagonists/vidal-sastre.md#four-distinct-men).
 - Or both?

-### Anita tells me about her experience as a despised-female-tech-colleague
+### Anita tells me about her experience as a female-tech-colleague-you-hate

 - During one of our early chats before our relationship breaks down (monitored online and manipulated no doubt), Anita describes a time she was working for another crypto tech-firm in the City of London, pre-covid.
 - She details word-for-word the sort of thing I have experienced continually in my contract tech roles, and her story very much reminds me of [my time at Adaptive](../early-years/interim.md#hired-for-sport-again) and [working for Mike Wenham](../early-years/2010.md#mike-wenham).